 The assets in the Insurance Fund are designated as restricted assets and the related capital is designated as restricted capital.
 The classification of the Insurance Fund as restricted assets (and as restricted capital) in the System's condensed combined financial statements is based on the statutory requirement that the amounts in the Insurance Fund are to be used solely for purposes specified in the Farm Credit Act of 1971, as amended (Farm Credit Act), all of which benefit the Banks and Associations.
-The Insurance Fund is under the direct control of the Farm Credit System Corporation Insurance (Insurance Corporation), an independent U.S. governmentcontrolled corporation, and not under the control of any System institution.
+The Insurance Fund is under the direct control of the Farm Credit System Insurance Corporation (Insurance Corporation), an independent U.S. governmentcontrolled corporation, and not under the control of any System institution.
 A board of directors consisting of the members of the Farm Credit Administration Board directs the Insurance Corporation.

 The System does not have a guaranteed line of credit from the U.S. Treasury or the Federal Reserve.
-However, on September 24, 2013, the Insurance Corporation entered into an agreement with the Federal Financing Bank, a federal instrumentality subject to the supervision and direction of the U.S. Treasury, pursuant to which the Federal Financing Bank would advance funds to the Insurance Corporation.
+However, the Insurance Corporation has an agreement with the Federal Financing Bank, a federal instrumentality subject to the supervision and direction of the U.S. Treasury, pursuant to which the Federal Financing Bank would advance funds to the Insurance Corporation.
 Under its existing statutory authority, the Insurance Corporation may use these funds to provide assistance to the System Banks in exigent market circumstances which threaten the Banks' ability to pay maturing debt obligations.
-The agreement provides for advances of up to \$10 billion and terminates on September 30, 2014, unless otherwise renewed.
-This agreement is expected to be renewed prior to its expiration.
+The agreement provides for advances of up to \$10 billion and terminates on September 30, 2015, unless otherwise renewed.
 The decision whether to seek funds from the Federal Financing Bank is in the discretion of the Insurance Corporation, and each funding obligation of the Federal Financing Bank is subject to various terms and conditions and, as a result, there can be no assurance that funding would be available if needed by the System.